rails/rails/guides/source/active_model_basics.md

 #### Method: `alias_attribute`

-`ActiveModel::AttributeMethods` provides aliasing of attribute methods using the `alias_attribute` method.
+`ActiveModel::AttributeMethods` provides aliasing of attribute methods using `alias_attribute`.

 In the example below, we create an alias attribute for `name` called `full_name`.
 They return the same value, but the alias `full_name` better